TobiasPSP/doneland_sources/Tools/Internet/README.md

 ### Why *This* Website May Be Slow
 The funny thing is that *bad routing* doesn't seem to affect *all websites* in the same way.
 That's why you are probably not aware of it at first.
 Here is why only *some* websites and downloads are affected:

-This website is hosted by *AWS*, backed by sophisticated *CDNs* (*Content Delivery Networks*), and uses *static HTML* - all the ingredients for *super fast and super responsive websites*.
-Routinely performed global audits prove that this website is among the top 5% speed-wise.
+This website is backed by sophisticated *CDNs* (*Content Delivery Networks*) and uses *static HTML* - all ingredients for *super fast and super responsive websites*.
+Routinely performed global audits underline that this website is among the top 5% speed-wise.

 If pages still take painstakenly long to load **for you**, and if **you** see images appear only slowly line by line, or spot missing fonts or dearranged icons, then there can only be *three* potential issues: